FE8Dev/FE8RProject/FE8_arsenals.md

 A staff that uses Attack and Defense instead of Magic.
 It inflicts Rock Punctures.
 After reaching its second stage, it raises Moulder's Defense.
 After reaching its third stage, if Moulder's Strength is higher or equal than enemy's Strength, he gets an extra attack.

 ## Light
-A tome that uses Attack instead of Magic.
+A tome that uses Strength and Luck instead of Magic for damage.
 ### Earliest access
 Gets it in all T2

 ## Axe
 An axe that is effective against Shadow, Armor and Drenched enemies.

-Its last version recovers 50% of damage dealt.
+From its third version onwards, it recovers part of damage dealt.

 ### Earliest access
 Paladin